ahumblenerd/v4/src/content/about/index.md

   - Javascript
 ---

-Hello, I am Arun Purushothaman, a software engineer based in Kochi, Kerala who enjoys building things that come alive in the internet.
+Hello, I am Arun Purushothaman, a software engineer based in Benglauru who enjoys building things that come alive in the internet.
 I develop exceptional backends with scalability and maintainablity in mind.

-Shortly after graduating from [Federal Institute Of Science And Technology](https://fisat.ac.in/), I co founded a startup [Sieve](http://sievehq.com) where I worked on a wide variety of systems from building microfrontends, microserviced backends to CI/CD pipelines and AWS infrastructure.
+Shortly after graduating from [Federal Institute Of Science And Technology](https://fisat.ac.in/), I co founded a startup [Sieve](http://sievehq.com) where I worked on a wide variety of systems from building microfrontends, microserviced backends to CI/CD pipelines and managing AWS infrastructure.

-Currently I work as a contractor for Hatio a full owned subsidiary of Billdesk, India's biggest payment gateway for 3DS 2.0.
+Previously I worked as a consultant for Hatio a full owned subsidiary of Billdesk, India's biggest payment gateway for 3DS 2.0.

+Currently I am a full time payments engineer with CRED.club

 Here's a few technologies I've been working with recently: